toby/keyrun/README.md

 ## Who did this?

 Key.run is built by [Toby](http://twitter.com/toby).
-Feel free to hit him up with questions.
+If you would like to discuss the project there is a #keyrun channel on Freenode.